-Business Process is a tool supplied with M6 User Console and can be launched from M6 User Console's Tools menu.
+Business Process is a tool supplied with the User Console that can be launched from the User Console's Tools menu.
 Business Process is used to create and view business views as a process flow rather than in a hierarchical form.
-These sensors are set up in the same wayas business view sensors with the addition of a graphing capability on the properties screen.
+These sensors are set up in the same way as business view sensors with the addition of a graphing capability on the properties screen.